-The statutory term for issuance of the ID card is 10 working days and the statutory fee is currently approximately EUR 23.
+The statutory term for issuance of the ID card vary between 30 calendar days and 3 working days and the statutory fee is currently vary between approximately EUR 23 and EUR 115, bank fees excluded.

-When you are issued a Bulgarian ID card for the first time, you are provided with a

-Personal Identification Number (PI Number).
+When you are issued a Bulgarian ID card for the first time, you are provided with a Personal Identification Number (PI Number).
 The PI Number needs to be additionally registered with the Bulgarian Revenue Agency and it is used in communications with the tax, social security and other public authorities in Bulgaria.
 The PI Number is unique and does not change even if you are issued new ID documents later.